A standard ultrasound test examines your heart and shows its movements.

 Unlike a transthoracic echocardiogram, it requires preparation before the test can be performed.

-The patient will be asked not to eat or drink anything except water for eight hours prior to the test.
+The patient will be asked not to eat or drink anything except water for eight hours before the test.

 You also shouldn’t smoke for six hours before taking the test.

-Make sure to adjust your daily medications, such as insulin if you are diabetic.
+Adjust your daily medications, such as insulin, if you have diabetes.

-During the actual procedure, the patient is sedated intravenously to make it less uncomfortable.
+The patient is sedated intravenously during the procedure to make it less uncomfortable.

 Your doctor will ask you to swallow a thin, flexible tube with a special tip (called a catheter).

-You may be asked to gargle with an anesthetic that will numb your throat and tongue so you can swallow the tube more easily.
+You may be asked to gargle with an anesthetic that will numb your throat and tongue so you can swallow the tube more efficiently.

 These are passed to a computer that is capable of creating moving images of the walls and valves of the heart with this information, and the following can be observed:

-- Heart size: The chambers or muscular walls of your heart may be enlarged due to damaged heart valves, high blood pressure, or other conditions.
+- Heart size: Your heart’s chambers or muscular walls may be enlarged due to damaged heart valves, high blood pressure, or other conditions.

-- Heart valves: The test shows if your valves are the normal shape, if they open and close properly, and if they are leaking.
+- Heart valves: The test shows if your valves are the standard shape, if they open and close correctly and if they are leaking.

 - Damage to the heart muscle: If you’ve had a heart attack, coronary artery disease, or other conditions, the walls of your heart may be damaged.

-- Heart defects: problems seen in the chambers of the heart, abnormalities in the connections between the heart and major blood vessels, and some congenital heart defects.
+- Heart defects: problems seen in the heart’s chambers, abnormalities in the connections between the seat and major blood vessels, and some congenital heart defects.

 - The heart’s pumping ability: When the heart cannot pump enough blood to meet the body’s demands, heart failure can be a concern.

-- Determine the cardiac output or volume of blood that the heart is capable of pumping in one minute.
+- Determine the cardiac output or volume of blood that the heart can pump in one minute.